elbecerrasoto/gym-cellular-automata/gym_cellular_automata/envs/forest_fire/CONTRIBUTING.md

 + _Operators_ enable code recycling and modularity.
 + It defines a common API and enables collaboration.

-Improvements or suggestions for the _architecture_ and _framework_ are always welcome, as development is on an early stage.
+Improvements or suggestions for the _architecture_ and _framework_ are always welcome.

 ## Good Citizen Practices